jonesbrett/Python-3-Cheatsheet/pages/functions.md

 New Suprise!
 New Suprise!

-# Note, you can also '.append' to 'Global' veriables within the function:
+# Note, you can also '.append' to 'Global' veriables within the function, (List and Dictionaries only):

 def show_truth():
     mysterious_var.append("New Surprise!")